Loïc Duval: Formula E (2015–2017)

 Duval made his Formula E debut at the 2015 Miami ePrix in March 2015, having missed the first four races of the inaugural 2014-15 Formula E season.
-He replaced Oriol Servià and partnered Jérôme d'Ambrosio at Dragon Racing, an American and former Indy team.
-Despite a slow start to his career, Duval achieved his first podium finish of the season with 3rd place at the 2015 Berlin ePrix with teammate d'Ambrosio winning the race resulting in Dragon Racing first double podium finish.
+He replaced Oriol Servià and partnered Jérôme d'Ambrosio at Dragon Racing, an American and former IndyCar team.
+Despite a slow start to his career, Duval achieved his first podium finish of the season with third place at the 2015 Berlin ePrix with teammate d'Ambrosio winning the race, resulting in Dragon Racing first double podium finish.
 Duval made second appearance to the podium at round two of the London ePrix in the season finale.
-Duval finished the season in 9th position with 42 points having raced in seven of the eleven championship rounds.
-Duval's contributions helped Dragon Racing finish 2nd in the Championship having spent the majority of the season outside the top five.
+Duval finished the season in ninth position with 42 points, having raced in seven of the eleven championship rounds.
+Duval's contributions helped Dragon Racing finish second in the Championship having spent the majority of the season outside the top five.

-2015-16
+2015–2016

-Duval started the 2015–16 season off strongly having out qualified teammate d'Ambrosio in the opening two rounds.
+Duval started the 2015–16 season off strongly, having out qualified teammate d'Ambrosio in the opening two rounds.
 Duval finished fourth in Beijing, the first time he has outraced teammate d'Ambrosio.
 During the following round in Putrajaya, Duval crashed while fighting for a podium in the closing stages of the race.
 In Punta del Este, Duval qualified second on the front row alongside d'Ambrosio resulting in Dragon Racing's first front row lockout.
 He finished fourth, two tenths of a second behind his teammate in third.